Vasyl Ishchak: Canada

 Ishchak emigrated to Canada in 1994 and played in the Southern Ontario-based Canadian National Soccer League with Toronto Italia.
-In his debut season, he helped Toronto win the regular season title.
+In his debut season, he helped Toronto win the regular-season title.
 The Italians would also win the league championship by defeating St. Catharines Roma in the postseason finals.

 Managerial career

 After he retired from professional football, he coached the youth teams of his former club Chornomorets Odesa.

-Ishchak returned to Canada in the summer of 2015, as the head coach for Toronto Atomic's reserve team in the second division of the Canadian Soccer League.
+Ishchak returned to Canada in the summer of 2015 as the head coach for Toronto Atomic's reserve team in the second division of the Canadian Soccer League.
 Midway through the season, he was elevated to the senior team to replace Ihor Yavorskyi as the head coach.
 He led the team to a playoff berth by finishing fifth in the league's first division.
-Toronto was eliminated in the opening round of the playoffs, by SC Waterloo Region.
-Once the season concluded the league named him the division's coach of the year.
+Toronto was eliminated in the opening round of the playoffs by SC Waterloo Region.
+Once the season concluded, the league named him the division's coach of the year.

-In 2016, Toronto Atomic extended his contract.
+In 2016, his contract with Toronto Atomic was extended.
 Ishchak secured another postseason berth for Toronto by finishing fifth in the division.
-The Serbian White Eagles eliminated Toronto in the quarterfinal round.
+The Serbian White Eagles eliminated Toronto in the quarterfinals.

 In 2018, he managed Unionville Milliken SC.

 Ishchak joined the coaching staff of Ukraine United in the Ontario Soccer League in 2024.